p2p-way/p2p-agent-infra/terraform/generic/readme.md

 ## Description

- In some cases it maybe required to deploy P2P agent in a generic way in the Cloud, VM or using bare metall.
+ In some cases it may be required to deploy P2P agent in a generic way in the Cloud, VM or using bare metall.
 This is a brief guide how it can be done.

 ## Deployment